hydephp/develop/creating-blog-posts.md

 Front matter is optional, but highly recommended for blog posts.

+You can read more about the Front Matter format in the [Markdown documentation](markdown.html#front-matter).
+Here is a quick primer:

-- Front matter is stores in a block of YAML that starts and ends with a `---` line.
+- Front matter is stored in a block of YAML that starts and ends with a `---` line.
 - The front matter should be the very first thing in the Markdown file.
 - Each key-pair value should be on its own line.
 - The front matter is used to construct dynamic HTML markup for the post as well as meta tags and post feeds.